 Caffeine is typically released in the first few seconds of infusion.
 To lower the caffeine content of a tea, steep the leaves quickly (15-30 seconds) then throw the water away and resteep.

-- For black and pu-erh teas – allow boiling water to cool 1 minute, then pour the hot water over the tea leaves and steep for the desired amount of time
+For black teas – allow boiling water to cool 1 minute, then pour the hot water over the tea leaves and steep for the desired amount of time

-- For oolong teas -- allow water to cool for 2 minutes and steep for the desired amount of time.
+For oolong and white teas -- allow water to cool for 2 minutes and steep for the desired amount of time.
 A slightly lower temperature releases oolong’s nuanced flavors.

-- For white and green teas -- allow water to cool for 3 minutes and steep for the desired amount of time.
+For green teas -- allow water to cool for 3 minutes and steep for the desired amount of time.
 Lower temperature releases the delicate flavors characteristic of these teas.

 General Steeping Guide

 Remember that these are general guidelines and that each of our teas has unique characteristics, based on the type of tea and season.
+Detailed instructions appear on each tea's product page.
 Individual tastes and preferences also vary so don’t be afraid to experiment.